jsiwu94/Moon/_posts/2020-01-27-How-Does-Social-Network-Affect-Book-Sales-on-Amazon.md

 To conclude, social network is a powerful fuel for today's business.
 Without social network, it is almost impossible for a business to grow.
 Given how import it is, understanding the effect and how to manage these networks become even more crucial.
 This post is just a POC of what we can do with social network analysis.
 In the future, I hope to use more of these analysis to analyze clusters and social influences in customer behavior.
 I am also interested in applying this concept to social science projects.
 I hope to expand and utilize this methodologies more in the near future.

-Thank you for reading through this post!
-As usual, I appreciate any feedbacks/suggestions/questions.

 # References
  https://www.cs.cornell.edu/home/kleinber/networks-book/networks-book-ch02.pdf
  https://www.cs.cornell.edu/home/kleinber/networks-book/networks-book-ch03.pdf
  https://cs.hse.ru/data/2015/04/30/1098187988/1._tutorial_igraph.pdf

+**Thank you for reading through this post!
+As usual, I appreciate any feedbacks/suggestions/questions.**

+Analysis and Report Written by : Jennifer Siwu